 December: the month of celebration and happiness, the month of finishing the year and starting new habits.
 New habits such as eating healthy, living more slowly and shopping more consciously.
 But how can we do this in January if we are doing the exact opposite during December?
 If we are rushing, over consuming and eating way too much food?
 Why can’t we start making new routines right away?
+How can we turn this month in a slow living December?

-We buy way to many gifts, way to many useless stuff and we are tricked into the sales quite easily.
+We buy way too many gifts, way to many useless stuff and we are tricked into the sales quite easily.
 But that’s not the only problem: the stress that is caused by this month is tremendous.
 We just need to have it all.
 This time of the year has to be perfect.
 We’re putting so much pressure upon ourselves.

 I can definitely relate to this myself.
 People already asked in November what I’m going to wear with New Year’s and I just want to look amazing.
 So I started online shopping, one of my bad habits, and I started comparing myself with the media, I started comparing my clothes with everything I do not own.
 Everything else is just prettier.
 I need to buy something new in order to make this holiday season perfect.
 And there I am, caught in the web of materialism.